nextflow-io/nextflow/docs/process.rst

   in its own unique directory, so files produced by different tasks can't overwrite each other.
   Also, metadata can be associated with outputs by using the :ref:`tuple output <process-out-tuple>` qualifier, instead of including them in the output file name.

+  One example in which you'd need to manage the naming of output files is when you use the ``publishDir`` directive to have output files also in a specific path of your choice.
+If two tasks have the same filename for their output and you want them to be in the same path specified by ``publishDir``, the last task to finish will overwrite the output of the task that finished before.
+  You can dynamically change that by adding the ``saveAs`` option to your ``publishDir`` directive.

   To sum up, the use of output files with static names over dynamic ones is preferable whenever possible, because it will result in simpler and more portable code.